 Chicago Culture Hound: June 2016

-The best movies, TV, books and music for June
+The best movies, TV, music and books of the month

 Welcome to Culture Hound, InsideHook’s deep dive into the month’s most important (pop) cultural happenings.
 Let’s get to it.